-The person who asked about a government link to his site was a service provider, certified by the State he was from to provide a service mandated by the State.
+The person who asked about a government link to his site as a service provider, certified by the State he was from to provide a service mandated by the State.

-This is true even when the service is one that is required and certified by their office, and their agency.
-I worked for the Delaware Court system for a number of years, and there were a few different types of services handled by nongovernment agencies that I recall: bailbondsmen, title searchers (for when someone wanted to post property bail – they needed a title search done before they could), and drug treatment providers.
+This is true even when the service is one that is required and certified by their office and their agency.
+I worked for the Delaware Court system for many years, and there were a few different types of services handled by nongovernment agencies that I recall: bail bondsmen, title searchers (for when someone wanted to post property bail – they needed a title search done before they could), and drug treatment providers.

-Of those three groups, the only ones that the State government would link to were the drug treatment provider sites.
-They did accede at some point to include a long list of bailbondsmen and title searchers in paper to people interested in posting bail – but the main concern about that was that they didn’t want to appear that they were favoring one private agency over another.
+Of those three groups, the only ones that the State government would link to where the drug treatment provider sites.
+They did accede at some point to include a long list of bail bondsman and title searchers in paper to people interested in posting bail – but the main concern about that was that they didn’t want to appear that they were favoring one private agency over another.

 I’ve also worked with a company that provides registered agent services in Delaware, and the Delaware Division of Corporations has a page where they link to all of the registered agents that are acting as agents for a certain amount of companies.
 If you meet that baseline, you can be listed and linked to from their pages.

 As a service provider, one thing I would look for would be if there is an existing page that might be a good one to list a link to your site upon.
 I would also look to see if they have a written policy online regarding linking to their web sites to nongovernment offices.
 Looking at some examples of those types of policies might be informative.

 For example, the US Government does sometimes allow links to private agencies on their pages, and they usually explain their linking policy in detail.
 Here’s an example from the US Department of Agriculture, Risk Management Agency (RMA) site regarding their linking policy.

 The RMA web team evaluates all outside links using the following criteria: